Written Warnings Guide

 Also, include details of what will happen if the employee’s behaviour does not adjust following the meeting.

 This also gives you the chance to ensure the employee understands the warning, and the implications if they fail to heed it.
+You should also state in the letter the employee’s right to appeal and the procedure for going about this.

 Written warning template

 You should tailor your letter to a particular situation.
-However, you can structure a basic warning like this:
+However, you can structure a basic written warning like this:

 Dear (name of employee),

-• State how long you’ll place the warning on their file, and if you intend to disregard it after a certain amount of time.
+• State how long you’ll place the written warning on their file, and if you intend to disregard it after a certain amount of time.

 • Note how you expect the employee to improve (you may add a timescale of expected improvement).